For small business

 Microsoft Copilot

-Microsoft Copilot is AI built directly into Microsoft 365 — Word, Excel, Outlook, Teams, and PowerPoint.
+Microsoft Copilot is AI built directly into Microsoft 365 Word, Excel, Outlook, Teams, and PowerPoint.
 It can read your documents, summarise your emails, generate meeting notes from Teams calls, and draft content using the context of your actual business data.
+It requires a Microsoft 365 subscription and an additional Copilot licence.

 FeatureChatGPT Pro (~$30/month)Microsoft Copilot for M365 (~$36/month)